buley/dash/README.md

 ##### Key Paths

 Every store record must have a key by which it can be identified.
-This is called a ["`key path`"](http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#idl-def-IDBCursorWithValueSync#widl-IDBObjectStoreSync-keyPath) , and the regular key syntax rules apply.
+This is called a "[`key path`](http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#idl-def-IDBCursorWithValueSync#widl-IDBObjectStoreSync-keyPath)", and the regular key syntax rules apply.
 It's OK to omit a key path when creating an object store, in which case the keys are said to be "`out-of-line`".
 In that case, IDB knows not from where to source it's key, and so the programmer must supply a key parameter with each object addition.

 The key path provided with an object store on creation works, in effect, like an "`index`"; however, unlike an index it's possible to delegate key generation to IndexedDB.
 The key is optional when putting an object into an object store if the "autoIncrement" parameter is set to true on object store creation.
 Otherwise the programmer will have to include a non-null key on each object added or put into the object store.